iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 You can change the name of the plugin here

-      # Project name
-      project(stance_detection_plugin)
+      # set configuration variables
+      set(PLUGIN_NAME stance_detection)

   This will be the name of the plugin library too.
-Be sure to end the name of the project with *_plugin*.

-To change instead the module library name, modifying this variable

-      # Module library name
-      set(MODULE_LIBRARY_NAME stance_detection)
-  Notice that the names of the other libraries are extracted from the module library name.
+Notice that the names of the other libraries are extracted from the plugin name.

 ### Create the software module
 In the module folder you can customize your software module.
 ####  module/CMakeLists.txt
 In the module/CMakeLists.txt the module library is created.
 Here you can add other source files, include directories and libraries to be linked.

-Notice that to include in the project external libraries to be compiled with yours, we can follow the convetion that they are put in the *module/thirty-parts* folder.
+Notice that to include in the project external libraries to be compiled with yours, we can follow the convetion that they are put in the *module/third-party* folder.
 For example, if ndcurves is an external library and you want to compile it each time, you will have

       target_include_directories(${MODULE_LIBRARY_NAME}
             PUBLIC
                   include
             # add other include directories here
-                  thirty-parties/ndcurves/include
+                  third-party/ndcurves/include
       )

 #### <module_name>.hpp and <module_name>.cpp